 More cannabis growers and suppliers are using plant growth regulators (PGR), sometimes even unknowingly.
 PGRs are considered controversial, due to the chemical ingredients found in some brands.
 For medical marijuana users, this has led to concerns over the purity of cannabis products that contain PGRs.
 To accurately determine the safety of your medical marijuana, submit a cannabis sampling to Modern Canna for plant growth regulator testing.
-We use standardized lab protocols to measure the concentration and breakdown of PGRs in cannabis, and to determine if the sample is safe for consumer use.
+We use standardized lab protocols to measure the concentration and breakdown of PGRs in cannabis, and to determine if the sample is safe for human consumption.

 What Are Plant Growth Regulators?

 Plant growth regulators are chemical growth products used for promoting robust plant harvesting.
 Growers having increasingly resorted to PGRs, due to their ability to produce the desired short, stocky cannabis plants cultivated indoors.
-Short, compact plants are more commercially efficient because they are more balanced in a small pot.
+Short compact plants are more commercially efficient because they are more balanced in a small pot.
 Short stems are also less likely to be broken during shipping.

 Common ingredients in growth regulators include ancymidol, ethephon, and chlormequat chloride, all of which suppress the growth hormone gibberellin, which is known to stimulate the growth of lengthy plant stems.
 In addition, PGRs also increase plant resistance to fungus.